MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ## Video and training

 The following video shows some of the ways in which you can personalize your Role Center.
->

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4ArUB?rel=0]

 For online training, go to [Personalize the Microsoft Dynamics 365 Business Central user interface](/training/modules/personalize-ui-dynamics-365-business-central/).

 ## About personalization

 You can make various adjustments, such as move or hide fields, columns, actions, and entire parts, and add new fields.
-Most adjustments you do by first activating the **Personalizing** banner using the [personalization mode](#start-personalizing-by-using-the-personalization-mode).
-You can also readily make the following adjustments on any list page without using the personalization mode.
+You do most adjustments by first activating the **Personalizing** banner using the [personalization mode](#start-personalizing-by-using-the-personalization-mode).
+You can also readily make the following adjustments on any list page without using the personalization mode:

 - [Resize a column](#resize-a-column)
 - [Create, rename, or edit a view](ui-views.md)